-The best and healthy way to enjoy the peanut butter and coconut combination, these no bake peanut butter coconut bars are the best no bake recipe made with just 3 ingredients!
+The best and healthy way to enjoy the peanut butter and coconut combination, these no bake peanut butter coconut fat bombs are the best no bake recipe made with just 3 ingredients!
 An easy 5-minute recipe which is naturally paleo, vegan, and keto friendly.
 Sugar Free, Low Carb, Dairy Free.

 I am a huge fan of healthy no bake recipes if these addictive crack bars are any proof.
 Since then, we’ve had the chocolate coconut crack bars, raspberry coconut crack bars, and the latest lemon coconut crack bars.

-If you are looking for a healthy peanut butter coconut dessert, you’ve come to the right place.
+If you are looking for a healthy peanut butter coconut fat bomb recipe, you’ve come to the right place.

 It’s been a long time coming.
 Long term readers know that I’m a huge fan of peanut butter and also a huge fan of coconut.
 However, I’m yet to combine the two in a recipe.